zedlopez/ifm/Writing with Inform.md

 	Every person likes a colour.

-Now every time a person is created, so is a colour which that person will like.
-If there are two people in the world, the player and Daphne, then we now have five colours: red, green, blue, Daphne's colour and the player's colour.
+Now every time a `person` is created, so is a `colour` which that person will like.
+If there are two `people` in the world, the player and Daphne, then we now have five `colours`: red, green, blue, Daphne's colour and the player's colour.
 Alternatively, we can assemble the other way around:

 	A person likes every colour.

-Now we're telling Inform that every time a colour is made, a new person is also made – someone who will like that colour.
+Now we're telling Inform that every time a `colour` is made, a new `person` is also made – someone who will like that `colour`.
 So this sentence effectively makes three new people, one who likes red, one who likes green, and one who likes blue.

 ## Names made in assembly